elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- Ô mes membres de mur bousillé
+- O my limbs of cob wall
-- vous n'éteindrez pas de fatigue ou de froid
+- you will not quit from fatigue or cold
-- mon cri fumant
+- my smoking cry
-- mon cri intact d'animal pris au piège.
+- my trapped-animal cry intact.

 ---